 What surprised me most about Vietnam, however, was how warmly we were welcomed there.
 Given our two countries’ not-so-distant history of brutal conflict, I had worried about how we would be received as Americans.
 My traveling companions and I had even discussed whether or not we should claim to be Canadian if asked where we called home.
 Almost immediately after arriving in Vietnam, however, we realized there was no need.
 We were welcomed with open arms, and throughout the three weeks in the country, we were rarely treated with anything but respect and courtesy.

-That said, the history of colonial rule, armed conflict, and insurrection in the country is inescapable.
-Vietnam spent much of her history being ruled or occupied by other nations, most notably China, France, and Japan.
-Many of those scars were still fresh when American boots arrived on Vietnamese soil in the 1960’s.
+That said, the history of colonial rule, armed conflict, and insurrection in Vietnam is inescapable.
+The country spent much of its history being ruled or occupied by other nations, most notably China, France, and Japan.
+Many of those scars were still fresh when American boots arrived on Vietnamese soil in the 1960s.(Note: some of the links in this article may be affiliate links, which means that I may earn a small commission from your purchase at no additional cost to you.
+Thank you for supporting Full Life, Full Passport!
+You can find the full disclosure here.)

 Củ Chi (also spelled Cu Chi) is a district that sits to the northwest of Saigon.
 There, in the 1940s, Vietnamese guerillas struggling against French colonial rule began constructing a tunnel network.
 During the “American War,” as it is known in Vietnam, the tunnels would become an essential part of resistance efforts in the south.